-Want to know which Virtual Assistant services you can offer?
+Want to know which virtual assistant services you can offer?

 Virtual assisting is going to be the most popular choice to work from home as this report shows the rise of freelancers in future.
-It is time to learn this skill and work in your own schedule.
+It is time to learn this skill and work on your own schedule.